SPACE HABITAT R&D

 The TESSERAE Pavilion is an interactive way to engage with designers, researchers, and the public on the future of life in space, giving visitors an understanding of what it takes to design for microgravity.

-Through open calls, invited collaborations, and design co-creation, the TESSERAE Pavilion will be a lens to imagine future meaningful lives in space, for new groups of people with new needs, contexts, and goals.
+Through open calls, invited collaborations, and design co-creation, the TESSERAE Pavilion offers a lens to imagine future meaningful lives in space, and communicate the reality of near-term, hands-on participation at this inflection moment in the space industry.